Miami Car Accident Lawyer

 - Seek medical attention if you were injured.

 - Take as many photos and videos as possible.

 - Do not provide a recorded statement to any person or insurance company.
 These statements can and will be used against you regardless of what you say.
 Insurance adjusters are trained to ask questions that set you up to admit fault, even in situations where it was clear that the other driver caused the accident.

 - Do not accept the insurance company’s first offer to settle your claim.
 Insurance adjusters rush to settle personal injury claims with individuals before they have had the opportunity to discuss their case with an attorney.

 - In Florida, you have 4 years from the date of the accident to file a claim against the at-fault driver.
 However, if your loved one died as the result of the accident, you only have two years from the date of death to file a wrongful death claim.

 - Hire a personal injury attorney who specializes in auto accident cases.
 A good car accident attorney will guide you through the medical healing process while helping you maximize your compensation.

 Florida is a “no-fault” insurance state, which might complicate your car accident lawsuit.
-It is important to talk to an attorney about your case to ensure that you protect your right to sue.
-Our attorney can guide you through the process of filing a lawsuit and help you maximize your damages.
+It is important to talk to a Miami car accident attorney about your case to ensure that you protect your right to sue.
+Our attorney can guide you through the process of filing a lawsuit and help you maximize your compensation.
 You should always call an attorney before discussing your case with an insurance company or accepting any payments from them.

 Florida’s no-fault insurance rules typically prevent you from suing unless the injuries you suffered are very serious.
 The threshold for what is considered “serious” may be more lenient than you think, and your injuries may qualify you for a lawsuit.
 If your case involved property damage only, Florida expects you to handle your case through insurance instead of taking your case to court.
 However, any case involving injury might qualify you to fight your case before a judge and jury.